Executives & Principals

 Dip.
 Ed (Secondary), B.Ed, Grad Dip Health Promotion, M. Health Science, Cert IV Training and Assessment, Cert III Business Admin.

-Tracey Millar is the Principal of the AITC Ipswich Campus.
+Tracey Millar is the Regional Principal (Ipswich and Toowoomba).
 Tracey is a career educator, having taught and managed in all three sectors of education: School, Tertiary and Vocational Education and Training.
 Tracey owned and managed her own hospitality business for a number of years.
 Running her own business allowed Tracey to develop skills in business and financial management.
 Tracey then returned to education, where she has held Executive and Leadership roles in Registered Training Organisations since 2014.
 An adept communicator, Tracey demonstrates the capability to successfully foster and maintain stakeholder relationships.
 She encourages collaborative team participation and is extremely goal-orientated.